 Expanded Prerequisites: To do well in BIMM 120 you should have a strong background in general biology and organic chemistry.
 Two quarters/semesters of organic chemistry are important prerequisites.
 Students should know basic cell biology, molecular biology, and genetics.
 It is assumed that students know the basic structures and properties of major types of molecules found in cells.
-Students may need to study and review information in Chapters 3, parts of 5, and 7, which students should already know from their prerequisites.
+Students may need to study and review information on general and organic chemistry, and in parts of Chapters 4 and 5, which will not be specifically covered in class and which students should already know from their prerequisites.
 Students are individually responsible for any remedial learning required to understand the material presented in this course.

-Class Schedule (approximate, topics will not exactly match class periods)
+Class Schedule (approximate, topics will not exactly match class periods or weeks)

-Readings from UCSD Custom Textbook (or alternatively, Brock Biology of Microorganisms, 13th ed.): including text, figures & figure legends, tables, and sidebars.
+Readings from UCSD Custom Textbook (or Brock Biology of Microorganisms, 13th ed.): including text, figures & figure legends, tables, and sidebars.